DefinetlyNotAI/Logicytics/README.md

    cd Logicytics
    ```

+### Basic Usage
+1. **CLI**: The most preferred method, all in your command line!
+More feedback can be given, to use it just open `CMD` in the `CODE` directory, and run `./Logicytics.py`

+2. **GUI**: Still in beta, GUI is not recommended unless you are unfamilier with CLI, the GUI automatically constructs your command and executes it from a basic window.
+To use this feature go to the `CODE` directory and run the `GUI.py` file, or type in the terminal `./GUI.py`.

 ## 🔧 Configuration 🔧

 Logicytics offers extensive customization options through flags while running.

 These flags allow you to:
-- Specify which types of data to collect.
+- Specify which types of files to collect data.
 - Exclude certain files/data from the data collection process.
 - Adjust logging levels for detailed insights.

-More info on the wiki.
+More info about the flags on the wiki.

 ## 🚀 Advanced Usage 🚀

 ### Custom Scripts
 Extend Logicytics' functionality by creating custom Python scripts.
 Place these scripts in the `CODE` directory.
-(WIP) Logicytics will automatically execute these scripts during the data collection process,
+Logicytics will automatically execute these scripts during the data collection process,
-enabling tailored data extraction.
+enabling tailored data extraction (When using the `--mods` flag).
-For now, these scripts must be manually executed.

 ## 🛑 Troubleshooting 🛑